-Knowledge or perceptions of reviewers not reflected in the evaluation file concerning performance is not admissible and must not influence evaluation decisions.
-All decisions must be based solely and specifically on the evaluation file.
-Information to come from such sources as interviews with candidates must be based on information clearly specified and documented in the evaluation file.
 Information not contained in the evaluation file may be considered only if a "specific identifying reference" to the material is contained in the file, or if recently prepared information has not yet reached the file in the normal course of business.
 "Specific identifying reference" must be specific insofar as it clearly appears in an appropriate section of the application.
-Should specific reference be made to work being accomplished or in process, the work should be included as an exhibit (e.g., a paper, article, book chapter, or book).
+Should specific reference be made to work being accomplished or in process, the work should be included as an exhibit (e.g., a degree/certification, paper, article, book chapter, or book).
 Such material may not be added to the file at a subsequent review level except if the material is "in press" or otherwise in the process of being prepared; if not included among exhibits to the file, the status of such work should be made clear.
 Such work may be added to the file after the deadline for preparation only if it subsequently becomes available during the "normal course of business."
 Another example is letters of reference but only if such letters are identified as having been solicited or anticipated.

-ORGANIZATION OF COMPREHENSIVE EVALUATION FILES
+ORGANIZATION OF ANNUAL, COMPREHENSIVE, & POST-TENURE REVIEW EVALUATION FILES